Agri-Hub/Callisto-Dataset-Collection/README.md

 # Callisto-Dataset-Collection
 List of useful dataset.

-- Mapillary annotated dataset: Mapillary annotated dataset with LPIS label togethr with NOA's predicition and the confidence of the prediction.
+- Annotated street-level images from Mapillary: Crop type labels from the freely available Land Parcel Identification System (LPIS) of the Netherlands are matched with all available street-level images for the year 2017.
 Link: https://noagr-my.sharepoint.com/:x:/g/personal/tdrivas_noa_gr/EXQVBieqgndMoSIRV7zYpHUBhARk-87Vnr8qXFuZwFXBWQ?e=VwuUh0
 -
 -
 -